-DATELINE year. ha s been named UIL District Academic Champion for the(current school Student participa nts at the district meet held included: (list students and their event at the (date) district meet,
+DATELINE year. ha s been named UIL District Academic Champion for the school (current) Student participa ants at the district meet held included: (list students and their e vent at the district meet

-"Students, sponsors, administrators and parents are to be commended for the committment required by academic competition," said Lisa Parker, UIL Assistant Academic Director.
+"Students, sponsors, administrators and parents are to be commended for the committment required by academic competition, "said Lisa Parker, UIL Assistant Academic Director.
 "Experience gained through extracurricular activities is far more valuable than medals or trophies."